 At MIT he was also the primary lecturer for the course on databases CS630, taught in collaboration with Mike Stonebraker.
 He spent a year as Research Scientist at Yahoo!
 Research.
 Currently Carlo is a Principal Research Scientist in the Microsoft Cloud and Information Service Lab (CISL).

 Carlo's recent research interests include: large scale distributed systems, performance tuning, scheduling.
 In the past he worked on: mobile+cloud platforms, entity dedup at scale, relational databases and cloud computing, workload management and performance analysis, schema evolution, temporal databases.

-Saurabh is a Solution Architect with strong expertise in Hadoop ecosystem and rich field experience.
-He helps large to small enterprises solve their business problems strategically, functionally and at scale by leveraging BigData technologies.
+Saurabh is a Systems Architect with strong expertise in Hadoop ecosystem and rich field experience.
+He helps large to small enterprises solve their business problems strategically, functionally and at scale by leveraging Bigdata technologies.
 He is equipped with hands-on experience building, coding and directing successful information technology initiatives.

 He has extensive knowledge of BigData/NoSql technologies including Hadoop, Yarn, Spark, Hbase, Hive, Pig, Storm, Kafka, Nifi etc. and has been working in this space for last 6+ years.

 Saurabh has architected and designed big data platforms and applications that consist of 1000s of nodes , 10s of Petabytes of data and Complex ETL workflows requirements.

 Saurabh have provided solutions for GDPR requirement, Just-In-Time analytics, leveraging co-located datasets at scale to provide insight and pattern detection.
 Building data pipelines that produce results in minutes or hours across peta-bytes of data.
 Building and discovering new ways to co-locate, integrate and leverage disparate datasets using the Lambda and HTAP BigData architecture and IOT applications.